-The first training session, held on Saturday, August 16th 2014 at the Wargo Nature Center in Lino Lakes, included an introduction to macroinvertebrate monitoring, habitat assessment protocols, stream flow measurement protocols and featured macroinvertebrate collection methods under the guidance of Friends of the Mississippi River (FMR) and Fortin Consulting staff.
+The first training session, held on Saturday, August 29th 2015 at Edgewood Middle School in Mounds View, included an introduction to macroinvertebrate monitoring, habitat assessment protocols, stream flow measurement protocols and featured macroinvertebrate collection methods under the guidance of Friends of the Mississippi River (FMR) and Fortin Consulting staff.
 FMR staff also introduced the Rice Creek watershed sampling sites, reviewed each SHEP team's sampling logistics, and distributed necessary sampling equipment.
 This training was mandatory for all volunteers in their first three years in SHEP, and optional for volunteers who had participated four or more years.